openid-connect-key-binding August 2025

 On successful authentication of, and consent from the user, the OP returns an authorization code.

-Following is a non-normative example of response:
+Following is a non-normative example of a response:

-1.7.
+1.8.
 Token Request

 Non-normative example: